Senior Pensions Consultant

 The requirements in respect of other non-prepacked foods are unaffected by the changes.

-The FSA is currently consulting on proposed amendments to its existing technical guidance on food allergen labelling and information requirements in order to assist food businesses in bringing their procedures into compliance with the changes required by FIR 2019.
-The consultation closes on 6 March 2020.
+Earlier this year the FSA consulted on proposed amendments to its existing technical guidance on food allergen labelling, and information requirements in order to assist food businesses in bringing their procedures into compliance with the changes required by FIR 2019.
+Following this, updated guidance (the FSA guidance) has been published.

 Additional research by Simon Tingle of Pinsent Masons, the law firm behind Out-Law.